Meggin/TriviaGame/README.md

 * How to see the values of variables in Chrome Dev Tools, paying attention to Global and Local distinctions.

+* How to work with youtube embeds to make the behave the way you want them to.

 I also learned how to how to better structure my JavaScript.
 I asked a JavaScript engineer to look at my very poorly structured JS in [Star Wars Game](https://desolate-taiga-32749.herokuapp.com/), and give me some pointers on what to do differently next time.
 Out of this, I learned to put as little as possible in the document.ready().
 I learned to write very small functions, even one liners, if possible.
 I learned to pay attention to declaring variables (especially remembering to put 'var' before i in for loops).

 Onwards to next week!